Jun-Lizst/leo1234jv4/content/resource/geneticstools.md

 ### Ref protocol
 2. **EMS based Genetic screen**
     - Tsukada, Miki, and Yoshinori Ohsumi.
 "Isolation and characterization of autophagy-defective mutants of Saccharomyces cerevisiae."
 FEBS letters 333.1-2 (1993): 169-174. [[PMID: 8224160](https://pubmed.ncbi.nlm.nih.gov/8224160/) | [DOI Link](https://doi.org/10.1016/0014-5793(93)80398-E)]
-      - **Key details**: BJ3505 cells were grown in YEPD to stationary phase, and then suspended in 340 μl of 0.1 M sodium phosphate buffer (pH 7.0) and treated with 10 μl EMS for 60 min at 30°C; the survival rate was 40-50%.
+      - **Key details**: BJ3505 cells were grown in YEPD to stationary phase, and then suspended in 340 μl of 0.1 M sodium phosphate buffer (pH 7.0) and treated with **10 μl EMS** for 60 min at 30°C; the survival rate was 40-50%.
 The mutagenized culture (20 μl) was diluted with 780 μl of 5% sodium thiosulfate and spread on YEPD plates.

+    - L.H.
+Hartwell,J. Culotti, & B. Reid,  Genetic Control of the Cell-Division Cycle in Yeast, I. Detection of Mutants, Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+66 (2) 352-359, [[DOI Link](https://doi.org/10.1073/pnas.66.2.352)]
+      - **Key details**: **Mutant isolation:** A culture of S. cerevisiae, strain A364A, was grown from a small inoculum overnight at 36 ℃. in YM-1.
+While still growing logarithmically, 50 ml of culture was shifted to 23 ℃. and 0.2 ml of a solution containing 4 mg (per ml) of N-methyl-N'-nitro-N-nitrosoguanidine was added.
+Samples containing 0.5 ml of the culture were immediately distributed to a large number of tubes.
+The tubes were then rotated for a period of 5 hr (survival, 0.2 to 1.0%), after which time samples were removed, diluted, plated on YEPD-TAU plates, and incubated at 23 ℃.
+When colonies appeared, the pattern was replicated onto two plates, the first of which was incubated at 36 C and the second of which was incubated at 23 ℃.
+Colonies which grew up on the latter but not the former (approximately 1% of the total number of colonies) were picked, diluted with water, and streaked onto two YEPD-TAU plates, which were again incubated at the two temperatures.
+Clones which formed approximately 1,000 colonies on the 23 ℃. plate and no colonies on the 36 C plate were picked from the low-temperature plate and designated as ts- mutants.
+Only one or two mutants were isolated from a single mutagen-treated culture tube.